secure-compilation/secure-compilation.github.io/index.markdown

 **SECOMP** is a research project aimed at building the first efficient formally secure compilers for realistic programming languages (see [project description](#project) below).
-The project encompasses a core team at [Inria Paris] and external collaborators at University of Pennsylvania, Portland State University, MIT, Northeastern University, Microsoft Research, and Draper Labs (see [current team](#team) below).
+The project encompasses a core team at [Inria Paris] and several external collaborators (see [current team](#team) below).
 [Cătălin Hriţcu] and the core team at Inria Paris are generously funded for 5 years (between 2017 and 2021) by a recently awarded [ERC Starting Grant].

 Over the duration of the project we are looking to hire several excellent students and young researchers to work at [Inria Paris] (see [open positions](#positions) below).
 We also have funding for sabbaticals and short-term visits to Paris for researchers with an interest in secure compilation.